Gianuzzi/ResoKit/README.md

 ## Motivation
 Given the vast number of exoplanetary systems surveyed, and the expectation of many more to come, we believe it is essential to have a tool capable of processing and providing valuable insights from such a large volume of observational data.
 Two prominent sources of this data are the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) and the [Encyclopaedia of exoplanetary systems](https://exoplanet.eu/home/).

 ## Features
-ResoKit currently has two main functions:
+The two main currently ResoKit applications involve the manipulation of data:

-- Analyze exoplanetary systems properties obtained from [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) or the [Encyclopaedia of exoplanetary systems](https://exoplanet.eu/home/).
+- Exoplaneteary Datasets (including downloading, re-loading and updating) obtained from [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) or the [Encyclopaedia of exoplanetary systems](https://exoplanet.eu/home/).

-- Analyze exoplanetary systems integrated with a n-body code.
+- Exoplanetary Systems created within the context of the datasets.

+## Examples
+Some `notebook` format tutorials can be found at in the [tutorials](./docs/source/tutorials/) directory.

+More information available in the [documentation](https://resokit.readthedocs.io/en/latest/).

+## Future

+The implementation of tools for analizyng standard n-body simulations output (and the Mean Movement Resonacnes involved) is still under development, but will be the next feature of ResoKit.

+Stay tuned for updates!

 -------------------------------------------------------------------------------